 Here you can find a graphic visualization of website visits, including:

-Total requests: shows HTTP or/and HTTPS requests to all hosting account
+Total requests – shows HTTP or/and HTTPS requests to all hosting account.

 Access logs

-Time - the exact time the request was made
+Time – the exact time the request was made.

-Request - the type of request
+Request – the type of request (GET or POST), and the resource associated with it.

-Device - the type of device and browser used
+Device – the type of device and browser used as reported by the User-Agent header.

-You can also filter by the top 10 visitor’s IP, type of request and location:
+You can also filter by the top 10 visitors' IP, type of request, and location:

 Error code 5xx